 Students are expected to attend all classes and required labs.
+Instructors will keep attendance records.
 An absence does not excuse a student from classwork or assignments that are missed.
 Repeated absences and tardiness that affect student performance will be reflected in the final grade.